Zsott/Dash-Map-Board/configurationGuide.md

 **Example value**: "Welcome to the <b>Demography of Hungary</b> project's webpage!</br>Click on any settlement to check its population related data!"
 **Tips**: Use empty string ("") if you don't want to use splash window.
 You can use HTML tags in the string.

-#### [theme]/layout/infoBoxTest
+#### [theme]/layout/infoBoxText
 ```
-"infoBoxTest" : "Please give the HTML text you want to show in the info window!"
+"infoBoxText" : "Please give the HTML text you want to show in the info window!"
 ```
 **Description**: Sets the content of the information window (shown if info icon clicked).
 **Type**: string